Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 ## Trap 2 - Predictable Systems

-Related to trap # 1 is predictable systems; this occurs where we users deisng a password system to get around the difficulties of picking and remembering passphrases.
+Related to trap # 1 is predictable systems; this occurs where we users design a password system to get around the difficulties of picking and remembering passphrases.
 This may be us deciding to capitalise the first letter and add a 1 on the end, as in the previous example, but could equally involve picking a colour, capitalising the last letter and adding your year of birth at the end, like: yelloW1987.

 The problem with these systems is that they are not always as unique as we think and can give us a false sense of security.
 Here we find pitfall # 2.